flancia-coop/doc.anagora.org/social-coop-oc.md

                 - Edu: as user of this service, recovering artifacts from the previous meetings would be very good.
 Getting new users after that would be OK.
                 - Luke: having the service available again is most important as long as that doesn't preclude us restoring artifacts eventually.
                 - Melissa: we should write up status and options in Loomio, also making more people aware of the Meet.coop services.
                 - Gilles: on improving onboarding overall.
+Onboarding is a bit daunting and it's hard to come to terms with what's available/how to participate.
+                 - Luke: on a higher level, unclear on the 'tiering' of social.coop services.
+Is meet.coop a 'main' service at the same level as e.g. the mastodon instance? +1 on documenting this and announcing more on Loomio.
     - Bonfire testing
     - Mayfirst
     - Platform6 as fiscal host